This article contains information on What Business Owners Look For in a Graduate.

 6 THINGS BUSINESS OWNERS LOOK FOR IN A GRADUATE

-So, here are what business owners really look for in a graduate.
+So, here are what business owners really look for in a graduate and lack of these things may be hindering you from getting your dream job.

 1. Academic Performance